-Small trailers up to 750kg, do not need brakes.
+Small trailers up to 750kg do not need brakes.

-Always buy your hubs from reputable dealers like Al-ko and a few others, you do not want hub and flange separation from poor quality hubs below.
+Always buy your hubs from reputable dealers like Al-ko and a few others.
+You do not want hub and flange separation from poor quality hubs below.

 750kg to 2000kg Trailers

 - When buying a new trailer or caravan axle, ask your retailer to arrange for the caliper anchor plate to be installed.

-- 9-inch Mechanical Override brakes work the same as disc rotors except you need to weld a ring onto the axle to hold the brake backing plate.
+- 9-inch Mechanical Override brakes work the same as disc rotors, except you need to weld a ring onto the axle to hold the brake backing plate.
 A little more expensive than disc rotors and suited for small caravans and trailers.

 - 12-inch Electric braking systems suit 50mm and above axles.
 Loads over 1600kg on a single axle will require 12-inch braking systems.

 Axles for trailers, caravans and campers are rated according to the bearing size.